 And while long-term value is key, one-time perks can be valuable too.
 Many rewards cards offer sign-up bonuses if you meet a certain spending threshold within a few months.
 You might get a few hundred dollars in cash back, a pile of airline miles or a hefty sum of points.

 6. Complete your application

 The easiest and quickest way to apply for a credit card is on the issuer’s website.
-The application will ask for some basic information, like your address, Social Security number and annual income.
-You may include any income you have “reasonable expectation of access” to, including your spouse’s or relatives’ income if applicable.
+The application will ask for some basic information like your address, Social Security number and annual income.
+You may include any income you have a “reasonable expectation of accessing,” including your spouse’s or relatives’ income if applicable.

 Before you hit “submit,” read through the terms and conditions.
 It may be tedious, but it can save you from surprise fees, egregious interest rates or other misunderstandings that detract from the card’s value.

 Learning how to choose the best credit card for you is just a matter of deciding what’s financially important to you.
-How you plan to use it should also influence your decision in choosing a credit card to add to your wallet, so review your spending habits, credit score and card interest rates to determine the best credit card for you.
+How you plan to use it should also influence your decision in choosing a credit card to add to your wallet, so review your spending habits, credit score and card interest rates to when you’re searching for the right card.
 Once you make your decision, apply for the card on the issuer’s website and wait for approval.